-- 9. Matters Related to the Independence from Executive Officers of the Employees Who Assist the Audit Committee's Execution of Its Duties, and Matters Related to Ensuring the Effectiveness of the Instructions by the Audit Committee to Such Employees - Appoint employees who assist the Audit Committee's execution of its duties (hereinafter "assistants to the Audit Committee") from among the employees of the Company, subject to the consent of the Audit Committee. - (2) Assistants to the Audit Committee shall not concurrently engage in business operations concerning the execution of duties by Executive Officers of the Company, thereby ensuring the independence of assistants to the Audit Committee from Executive Officers. - (3) Assistants to the Audit Committee shall act only under the instruction of the Audit Committee, thereby ensuring the effectiveness of instructions of the Audit Committee. - (4) Notwithstanding the preceding two paragraphs, assistants to the Audit Committee may engage in other business operations, subject to the prior approval of the Audit Committee. - (5) The personnel transfer, appraisal, and the like of the employees assisting the Audit Committee shall be determined upon obtaining the consent of the Audit Committee.
+- 9. Matters Related to the Independence from Executive Officers of the Employees Who Assist the Audit Committee's Execution of Its Duties, and Matters Related to Ensuring the Effectiveness of the Instructions by the Audit Committee to Such Employees - (1) Appoint employees who assist the Audit Committee's execution of its duties (hereinafter "assistants to the Audit Committee") from among the employees of the Company, subject to the consent of the Audit Committee. - (2) Assistants to the Audit Committee shall not concurrently engage in business operations concerning the execution of duties by Executive Officers of the Company, thereby ensuring the independence of assistants to the Audit Committee from Executive Officers. - (3) Assistants to the Audit Committee shall act only under the instruction of the Audit Committee, thereby ensuring the effectiveness of instructions of the Audit Committee. - (4) Notwithstanding the preceding two paragraphs, assistants to the Audit Committee may engage in other business operations, subject to the prior approval of the Audit Committee. - (5) The personnel transfer, appraisal, and the like of the employees assisting the Audit Committee shall be determined upon obtaining the consent of the Audit Committee.

-- (1) Assistants to the Audit Committee are appointed from among the employees of the Company with the consent of the Audit Committee and belong to the Audit Committee Office.
-At present, four members belong to the Audit Committee Office. - (2) Assistants to the Audit Committee are not concurrently engaged in business operations concerning the execution of duties by Executive Officers of the Company.
-Assistants to the Audit Committee act under the instruction of the Audit Committee, thereby ensuring the effectiveness of instructions of the Audit Committee. - (3) Assistants to the Audit Committee serve as Audit & Supervisory Board Members of Group companies with the prior approval of the Audit Committee. - (4) The personnel transfer, appraisal, and the like of the employees assisting the Audit Committee are determined with the consent of the Audit Committee.
+- (1) The appointment of assistants to the Audit Committee is determined with the consent of the Audit Committee. - (2) Assistants to the Audit Committee are not concurrently engaged in business operations concerning the execution of duties by Executive Officers of the Company.
+Assistants to the Audit Committee act under the instruction of the Audit Committee, thereby ensuring the effectiveness of instructions of the Audit Committee. - (3) Assistants to the Audit Committee serve as Audit & Supervisory Board Members of Group companies with the prior approval of the Audit Committee. - (4) The personnel transfer, appraisal, and the like of assistants to the Audit Committee are determined with the consent of the Audit Committee.